 Pellets and other candy-like forms of tobacco: Tobacco that is meant to dissolve in the user's mouth is given the broad term "dissolvable tobacco."
 Several tobacco companies have created dissolvable tobacco in the form of sticks, strips, or orbs.
 This can incorporate the orbs (which resemble tic tac candies), strips (resembling breath strips that you place on your tongue to freshen your breath), and sticks (resembling slightly larger toothpicks) that are currently in some markets around the U.S. These items resemble candy or mints, and are easy to mistake for candy or mint packaging, making it a danger to children.
 These dissolvable forms of tobacco typically dissolve in anywhere from three minutes (for a strip) to 30 minutes (for a stick), and the nicotine content in each differs—some contain more nicotine than a typical cigarette, some contain less.
 There is a significant concern for accidental overdose by youth that may not recognize these products as tobacco.
 A child putting several orbs in their mouth at the same time, thinking they are candy, could consume a dangerous amount of nicotine at once.

 Many of these forms of tobacco are available in flavors and are easier to get than cigarettes.
-The American Academy of Pediatrics (AAP) recommends that flavors be banned from all tobacco products, that the legal age of purchase for tobacco products be raised to 21, and that tobacco product prices be increased so that it is harder for teens to get these products.
+The American Academy of Pediatrics (AAP) recommends that flavors be banned from all tobacco products, , and that tobacco product prices be increased so that it is harder for teens to get these products.

 Some of these forms are commonly found in social settings, and it is important to

 have conversations with your children about abstaining from tobacco use, and resisting peer pressure.